 The man and woman were good parents, conscientious parents.
 They watched over their daughter with great fervor in a dangerous world.
 There were so many dangers out there to worry about.
 They were vigilant about the boys she dated, the friends she kept, the books she read and the movies she watched.
-They would make sure that nothing harmed her.
+Their focus was to make sure that nothing harmed her.

 They lived in a wonderful community where crime was light, almost non-existent.
-They liked the values of the other citizens.
+The other citizens had decent values.
 Their daughter, Hillary, was comfortable here.
 She was turning into a fine woman.
 They felt a degree of satisfaction in their hard work.
 And then it happened.

-A girl Hillary's age was walking home from a school basketball game one night, and she was attacked, raped and killed.
+A girl Hillary's age, walking home from a school basketball game one night, was attacked, raped and killed.
 The community was rocked by the horrible crime, but not for long.
 Everyone rallied around the family who lost the daughter.
 Great outpourings of love and service were shown.
 It bound the community together stronger than ever.
 At least for a little while.

 Immediately following the crime, the sheriff, Nathan Steven Andrews, called a town meeting.
 "We can't let anything like this ever happen again," he said.
 "We must make a few changes, and to do that I need more power and authority."

 The father and mother, fearing for their daughter's safety, immediately voiced their support.
 What price could be too great to stop such a crime in the future?
 The sheriff, with his new power and authority enacted a law to be able to keep constant surveillance on the girls Hillary's age.
 He explained that by constant surveillance, he could prevent such a crime in the future.
 The parents rested well knowing that Hillary was under such protection.